WenjieCai825/project/README.md

 # Project
 In this project, we are going to import dataset from NHANES website, manage and analyze the data.
 I will update the project.do as the project goes on.
-My colleagues could see every change I made on the project. do from the github commit statements record.
-This is amazing.
+My colleagues could contribute to the project by adjusting the project.do code and see every change we made on it from the github commit statements record.

 ### 1. Download and edit the ```Stata_ReadInProgramALlSurveys.do``` provided by NHANES.
 Upload the edited do file to the github.
 This do file imports and prepare the mortality data which further analysis would be based on.
   ```stata